OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 - **Module 2:** AI Across the Employee Lifecycle (8 minutes)

+--

+# Module 2: AI Applications Across the Employee Lifecycle

+**Estimated Duration:** 8 Minutes

+### Learning Goals

+After completing this module, you will be able to:

+- Identify AI technologies used in different HR functions.

+- Explain how AI improves efficiency, accuracy, and decision-making in Human Resource Management.

+- Analyse how applicants and HR professionals both use AI during recruitment and employment processes.

+- Recognise the limitations of AI in HR decision-making.

+--

+## Session 2.1 — AI Throughout the Recruitment Journey

+Artificial Intelligence supports both employers and job applicants throughout the recruitment process.

+### How Applicants Use AI

+- Generate ATS-friendly CVs and resumes
+- Write personalised cover letters
+- Prepare for interviews using AI interview coaches
+- Improve LinkedIn profiles
+- Search and match suitable vacancies

+### How HR Professionals Use AI

+- Screen and rank applications
+- Match candidate skills with job requirements
+- Schedule interviews automatically
+- Detect recruitment trends using HR analytics
+- Reduce administrative workload through automation

 - **Module 3:** Responsible and Ethical AI in HR (8 minutes)

 - **Module 4:** Applying AI Tools in Industrial HR Practice (7 minutes)